Hollywood: The Gift of Laughter (1982 TV Movie)

 Bob Hope tells Willam Bendix his wife is honest

-Oliver Hardy using Stan Laurel as a gong.
+Oliver Hardy uses Stan Laurel as a gong.

 Abbott an Costello in Polynesian garb